zubzet/framework/docs/core-features/rest-api.md

 As the client and the server are completely separated, they need to have a way communicated.
 It is basically a standardized way of transfering, in our case JSON data, from the server to the client.

 ## How to use this?
-There is a file called `z_rest.php`, which handles all the REST responses.
+There is a file called `Rest.php`, which handles all the REST responses.
 You'll probably not be using this as another layer of abstraction exists within the response class.
 There are two functions regarding this topic.

 | Call                      | zdoc                                                                              |
 | ------------------------- | --------------------------------------------------------------------------------- |